Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Gluing dominant Auslander-Gorenstein algebras

 \begin{proposition} Let $a$ be a composition of $n+1\geq 3$. \begin{enumerate}[\rm(1)] \item $N_a$ is dominant Auslander-regular with $\codomdim I_i = \pdim I_i = \LL(P_i^!)-1$ for all non-projective injective $I_i$, where $\LL(P_i^!)$ is the Loewy length of the indecomposable projective $N_{a^\perp}$-module $P_i^!$ corresponding the vertex $i$.
 In particular, $\gldim N_a=\max(a^\perp)$ and $\domdim N_a=\min(a^\perp)$. \item $N_a$ is higher Auslander if and only if $\min(a^\perp)=\max(a^\perp)$.
 In particular, the number of higher Auslander quadratic linear Nakayama algebra is equal to the number of divisors of the natural number $n-1$. \end{enumerate} \end{proposition}

 \begin{remark} We remark that $N_{a^\perp}$ is the opposite ring of the quadratic dual $(N_a)^!=KA_{n+1}^\op / I_a^{\perp}$ (hence, Koszul dual) of $N_a$, where $I_a^\perp$ is generated by all length 2 paths $x+2\to x+1 \to x$ such that $x\to x+1\to x+2$ is \emph{not} a relation in $N_a$.
-The `duality' between homological dimension and Loewy length is not a coincidence for Nakayama algebra, but a more general phenomenon that we will detail in Section \ref{sec:Koszul}. \end{remark}
+The `duality' between homological dimension and Loewy length is not a coincidence for Nakayama algebra, but a more general phenomenon that we will study in forthcoming work \cite{CIM2}. \end{remark}

 \begin{example} Consider $a=[2,3,1]$ so that $N_a$ is given by:

 This has $D_a=\{2,5\}$ which means that the indecomposable projective-injective modules are $P_i$ for $i\in 1+(D_a\cup\{0\}) = \{1,3,6\}$.
 More precisely, we have